ucsb-cs156/w22/_labWIP/jpa00.md

 ## Step 5: Configure your CSIL account for git/GitHub

 In this step, we'll configure your CSIL account for git and GitHub.

+(If you are doing this lab on your own system, you may still need to do this step, but at a command prompt on your computer.)

 We want to be able to use `git` and GitHub with ssh links, so we need to set up public-key/private-key pairs.